ektagarg/ektagarg.com/content/posts/goodbye-2020.md

 Be part of tech communities, open-source, learn, explore as much as you can.
 If you are a newbie or an experienced in Go, I would encourage you to join this [slack channel](gophers.slack.com).

 Goodbye 2020!
-You've treated me well.
+You've treated me fine.